keptn/lifecycle-toolkit/docs/content/en/docs/intro/_index.md

 This guide will walk you through the installation process and help you set up your environment for using Keptn effectively.

-## Keptn and Keptn V1
+## Differences between Keptn and Keptn v1

-Keptn is a Keptn subproject
+Keptn is a subproject
-whose design reflects lessons we learned while developing Keptn V1.
+whose design reflects lessons we learned while developing Keptn v1.
 Keptn recognizes that tools such as Argo and Flux are very good at deploying applications.
 However, these deployment tools do not provide pre-deployment and post-deployment evaluations and actions;
 this is what Keptn adds.

-Keptn V1 is a long-term support release that can deploy applications on platforms other than Kubernetes, can accommodate complex scoring algorithms for SLO evaluations, and can implement remediations (self-healing) for problems discovered
+Keptn v1 is a long-term support release that can deploy applications on platforms other than Kubernetes, can accommodate complex scoring algorithms for SLO evaluations, and can implement remediations (self-healing) for problems discovered